 - Game Changer Awards – investigator-driven awards that will build on the innovation and engagement of Ontario’s HIV research community to generate game-changing knowledge, and pilot and scale up game-changing interventions

-- Community-based Research (CBR) and Evaluation Awards – to support Community-based agencies, their staff, and people living with HIV/AIDS to undertake research and evaluation activities that help develop and modify effective programs, services and policy or generate data to make the case for additional CBR relevant to Ontario’s needs.
+- Community-based and Evaluation Awards – to support Community-based agencies, their staff, and people living with HIV/AIDS to undertake research and evaluation activities that help develop and modify effective programs, services and policy or generate data to make the case for additional data and evidence sharing relevant to Ontario’s needs.

-More detailed descriptions of all of these award programs are now available.
-Full application guidelines will be available October 15, 2018 on this website.
+More detailed descriptions of all of these award programs will be available soon.